F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

    .. important::

-      The CA certificate and private_key files are created in step 9.
-If you prefer a different name than bigipCa, modify the openssl.cnf file accordingly, and use the new name when creating the signing certificate and key in step 9.
+      You will create the CA certificate and private_key files in step 9.
+If you prefer to use a different name than bigipCa, modify the openssl.cnf file accordingly, and use the new name when creating the signing certificate and key in step 9.

    Example openssl.cnf